kobaltcore/renkit/README.md

     renotize {SUBCMD} [subcommand-opts & args] where subcommand syntaxes are as follows:

+  provision [optional-params]
+    Utility method to provision required information for notarization using a step-by-step process.
+  Options:

-  unpack_app [REQUIRED,optional-params]
+  unpack-app [REQUIRED,optional-params]
     Unpacks the given ZIP file to the target directory.
   Options:
-      -i=, --input_file=  string  REQUIRED  The path to the ZIP file containing the .app bundle.
+      -i=, --inputFile=         string  REQUIRED  The path to the ZIP file containing the .app bundle.
+      -b=, --bundleIdentifier=  string  REQUIRED  set bundleIdentifier
-      -o=, --output_dir=  string  ""        The directory to extract the .app bundle to.
+      -o=, --outputDir=         string  ""        The directory to extract the .app bundle to.

-  sign_app [REQUIRED,optional-params]
+  sign-app [REQUIRED,optional-params]
     Signs a .app bundle with the given Developer Identity.
   Options:
-      -i=, --input_file=  string  REQUIRED  The path to the .app bundle.
+      -i=, --inputFile=  string  REQUIRED  The path to the .app bundle.
-      --identity=         string  REQUIRED  The ID of your developer certificate.
+      -k=, --keyFile=    string  REQUIRED  The private key generated via the 'provision' command.
+      -c=, --certFile=   string  REQUIRED  The certificate file obtained via the 'provision' command.

-  notarize_app [REQUIRED,optional-params]
+  notarize-app [REQUIRED,optional-params]
     Notarizes a .app bundle with the given Developer Account and bundle ID.
   Options:
-      -i=, --input_file=  string  REQUIRED  The path to the .app bundle.
+      -i=, --inputFile=        string  REQUIRED  The path to the .app bundle.
-      -b=, --bundle_id=   string  REQUIRED  The name/ID to use for the notarized bundle.
-      -a=, --apple_id=    string  REQUIRED  Your Apple ID, generally your e-Mail.
-      -p=, --password=    string  REQUIRED  Your app-specific password.
-      --altool_extra=     string  ""        Extra arguments for altool.

-  staple_app [REQUIRED,optional-params]
-    Staples a notarization certificate to a .app bundle.
-  Options:
-      -i=, --input_file=  string  REQUIRED  The path to the .app bundle.
+      -a=, --appStoreKeyFile=  string  REQUIRED  The app-store-key.json file obtained via the 'provision' command.

-  pack_dmg [REQUIRED,optional-params]
+  pack-dmg [REQUIRED,optional-params]
     Packages a .app bundle into a .dmg file.
   Options:
-      -i=, --input_file=   string  REQUIRED  The path to the .app bundle.
+      -i=, --inputFile=   string  REQUIRED  The path to the .app bundle.
-      -o=, --output_file=  string  REQUIRED  The name of the DMG file to write to.
+      -o=, --outputFile=  string  REQUIRED  The name of the DMG file to write to.
-      -v=, --volume_name=  string  ""        The name to use for the DMG volume.
+      -v=, --volumeName=  string  ""        The name to use for the DMG volume.
 By default the base name of the input file.

-  sign_dmg [REQUIRED,optional-params]
+  sign-dmg [REQUIRED,optional-params]
     Signs a .dmg file with the given Developer Identity.
   Options:
-      -i=, --input_file=  string  REQUIRED  The path to the .dmg file.
+      -i=, --inputFile=  string  REQUIRED  The path to the .dmg file.
-      --identity=         string  REQUIRED  The ID of your developer certificate.
+      -k=, --keyFile=    string  REQUIRED  The private key generated via the 'provision' command.
+      -c=, --certFile=   string  REQUIRED  The certificate file obtained via the 'provision' command.

-  notarize_dmg [REQUIRED,optional-params]
+  notarize-dmg [REQUIRED,optional-params]
     Notarizes a .dmg file with the given Developer Account and bundle ID.
   Options:
-      -i=, --input_file=  string  REQUIRED  The path to the .dmg file.
+      -i=, --inputFile=        string  REQUIRED  The path to the .dmg file.
-      -b=, --bundle_id=   string  REQUIRED  The name/ID to use for the notarized bundle.
-      -a=, --apple_id=    string  REQUIRED  Your Apple ID, generally your e-Mail.
-      -p=, --password=    string  REQUIRED  Your app-specific password.
-      --altool_extra=     string  ""        Extra arguments for altool.

-  staple_dmg [REQUIRED,optional-params]
-    Staples a notarization certificate to a .dmg file.
-  Options:
-      -i=, --input_file=  string  REQUIRED  The path to the .dmg file.
+      -a=, --appStoreKeyFile=  string  REQUIRED  The app-store-key.json file obtained via the 'provision' command.

   status [REQUIRED,optional-params]
     Checks the status of a notarization operation given its UUID.
   Options:
       -u=, --uuid=             string  REQUIRED  The UUID of the notarization operation.
-      -a=, --apple_id=  string  REQUIRED  Your Apple ID, generally your e-Mail.
-      -p=, --password=  string  REQUIRED  Your app-specific password.
-      --altool_extra=   string  ""        Extra arguments for altool.
+      -a=, --appStoreKeyFile=  string  REQUIRED  The app-store-key.json file obtained via the 'provision' command.

-  full_run [REQUIRED,optional-params]
+  full-run [REQUIRED,optional-params]
     Fully notarize a given .app bundle, creating a signed and notarized artifact for distribution.
   Options:
-      -i=, --input_file=  string  REQUIRED  The path to the the ZIP file containing the .app bundle.
+      -i=, --inputFile=         string  REQUIRED  The path to the the ZIP file containing the .app bundle.
-      -c=, --config=      string  REQUIRED  The path to the config.toml file to use for this process.
+      -b=, --bundleIdentifier=  string  ""        The internal identifier of the .app bundle.
+      -k=, --keyFile=           string  ""        The private key generated via the 'provision' command.
+      -c=, --certFile=          string  ""        The certificate file obtained via the 'provision' command.
+      -a=, --appStoreKeyFile=   string  ""        The app-store-key.json file obtained via the 'provision' command.
+      -j=, --jsonBundleFile=    string  ""        The renotize.json file obtained via the 'provision' command.
+If this is set, the other arguments are ignored.
 ```

 <a href="https://www.flaticon.com/free-icons/shipping-and-delivery" title="shipping and delivery icons">Shipping and delivery icons created by Ongicon - Flaticon</a>